DSPG-2022/Local-Food-Benchmarking/docs/index.md

 ### **6) AI: Predicting Average Price of a Commodity**
 - Regression and XGBoost models used for prediction (Please refer the codes section for more details)
-- Computed average value of every variable at month level for years 2016 - 2021.
+- Computed average value of each variable at monthly level for years 2016 - 2021.
 For example: price of a commodity is calculated by taking for each month for mentioned years

 - Indicators used:<br>